 A personalized physical education program allows each student to:

 - Learn at their own pace.
 Students learn at different speeds, have different experiences and levels of knowledge.
-Each student should experience lessons that are developmentally appropriate for them.
+Each student should experience lessons that are developmentally appropriate for him or her.

 - Create a learning plan and goals based on their interests.
 Students learn better when they can explore topics based on their interests rather than a rigid curriculum.

-- Take ownership of their own learning.
-Personalized learning changes the role of the teacher to that of a coach that can offer corrective feedback while also allowing students to learn and progress independently.
+- Take ownership of their learning.
+Personalized learning gives the teacher the opportunity to give corrective feedback while also allowing students to learn and progress independently.